-Right, it's been more than 15 years since I last opened a connection to a M$ SQL Server.
-I thought I would have another crack at it since Mircrosoft has embracced open source in general and linux in particular.
+It's been more than 15 years since I last opened a connection to a microsoft SQL Server.
+Since Mircrosoft has embracced open source in general and linux in particular it seems like a good time to try it once again.
+Particularly since you can now run SQL server on linux thanks to docker.

 I setup sql server on my linux machine using the official docker image provided by microsoft.
 However when ever the server was started according to the instructions the container would run for a few seconds and then shut down.
 If you try to connect to it during the brief period when it's alive, you get an error like this from sqlcmd: